Well, I guess stats why they call it the blues.

 Then in October that year, the upper stage of a Russian rocket disintegrated in low Earth orbit and now there are 500 more.

 Retailers could do more for mobile shoppers

-Somo has analysed the mobile capabilities of the top 50 high street retailers, finding that:
+Somo has analyzed the mobile capabilities of the top 50 high street retailers, finding that:

-- 40% do not have a mobile optimised store locator.
+- 40% do not have a mobile optimized store locator.

 - 20% don’t have a transactional mobile site.

 - 30% don’t have an iOS app.

 - 28% don’t have an Android app.